To contribute code to Matomo you will need to create a pull request. Below we explain how the Matomo core team works with pull requests.

-If a feature touches Matomo's UX in any way, Thomas and Matt are required to provide their input (ping them if needed).
+If a feature touches Matomo's UX in any way, the UX person or Product Team is required to provide their input (ping them if needed).
 But, we also want developers to think about usability themselves.

 en.jsonlanguage file.
 We don't put any translations into any other language files as these are provided by the translators to ensure consistent wording is used and to ensure the translations were reviewed.

 We also want to make sure there are no security issues introduced by this pull request.
 We've created a checklist here for some security issues to look out for: https://developer.matomo.org/guides/security-in-piwik#checklist, but there are many other ways vulnerabilities can manifest.
 And we very much want to prevent any from getting into the codebase.